Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery

-Doing this for all MCMC draws yields $M$ draws from the posterior of the causal estimand $\{ \Psi^{(m)} \}_{1:M}$.
+Repeating for iterations $m=1, \dots, M$ yields $M$ draws from the posterior of the causal $\tau$-period NMB: $\{ \Psi^{(m)} \}_{1:M}$.
 The mean of these draws can serve as a Bayesian nonparametric point estimate of $\Psi$ and percentiles of the $M$ draws can be used to form credible intervals.

 The posterior draws can also be used to compute a point on the CEAC for each $\kappa$, $P(NMB >0 \mid D) \approx \frac{1}{M} \sum_m I(\Psi^{(m)} >0)$.
-If individual-level estimands are required, Equation \eqref{eq:expmv} can be evaluated for particular $L_i$ under both treatments using each of the $m$ posterior parameter draws.
-The difference would be a draw from the posterior of $\Psi_i = NMB_i(\kappa)$, denoted $\Psi_i^{(m)}$.
-In the causal literature, these are referred to as conditional average treatment effects (CATEs) or individual treatment effects (ITEs).
-Across $M$ iterations, we would also have subject-level credible intervals for this estimate.
-Figure \ref{fig:indnmb} visualizes posterior mean and intervals for each $\Psi_i$ in a synthetic example.
+We note that, from this Bayesian perspective, each point on the CEAC is a posterior p-value or tail-area probability.
+If individual-specific estimates are required, Equation \eqref{eq:expmv} can be evaluated for particular $L_i$ under both treatments using each of the $m$ posterior parameter draws.
+The difference would be a draw from the posterior of $\Psi_i = NMB_i(\kappa)$, denoted $\Psi_i^{(m)}= \mu^{(m)}_i(1, 0) - \mu^{(m)}_i(0,0) $.
+In the causal literature, these are variously referred to as conditional average treatment effects (CATEs) or individual treatment effects (ITEs).
+Across $M$ iterations, we would also have subject-level credible intervals for $\Psi_i$.
+Figure \ref{fig:indnmb} visualizes posterior mean and intervals for each $\Psi_i$ using an illustrative synthetic example.